stamatim/cybermati-discord-bot/README.md

-# My First Discord Bot
+# Cybermati Discord Bot
-My first attempt at making a Discord bot using JavaScript with the purpose of learning the workflow so I can make more in the future
+My first attempt at making a Discord bot using JavaScript with the purpose of learning the workflow so I can make more in the future.
+This will be an ongoing project

 ## Steps
 *[Inside the Projects Directory]*